 But overall, everything was just fine.
 Everything was on time, and mainly you want to go into Business for the seats, boarding priority, and service.
 I honestly think Air France did their best in training them.

-Exellent service of Air France Business Class
+Excellent service of Air France Business Class

 Absolutely, you can sleep—and sleep well—in Air France Business Class.
 The seats fully recline into a flat bed, stretching out to 2 meters (about 6.5 feet) long, providing plenty of space for a comfortable sleep.
 With high-quality blankets, a soft pillow, and a cocoon-like setup (great for couples), it's practically designed for rest.
 In fact, I slept for 10 hours straight, which almost never happens to me in a normal bed, let alone on a plane.
-So yes, you can not only sleep, but sleep like a baby.
+So yes, you can not only sleep but sleep like a baby.

-Yes, Business Class passengers have access to the Air France Lounge, and trust me, it’s worth it.
+Yes, Business Class passengers have access to the Air France Lounge and trust me, it’s worth it.
 The lounge at Paris Charles de Gaulle is spacious, with comfortable seating, plenty of power outlets, and a selection of food and drinks that includes everything from cold buffets to champagne.
 It’s the perfect spot to relax before your flight or during a layover, especially if you’re stuck for 13 hours like I was.
 Just show your Business Class ticket, and you’re in.

 The seats in Air France Business Class are superb.
-Arranged in a 1-2-1 configuration (depends on the plane), they offer direct aisle access for every passenger.
+Arranged in a 1-2-1 configuration (depending on the plane), they offer direct aisle access for every passenger.
 The seats themselves are wide, measuring 70 cm (27 inches), and can fully recline into a 2-meter-long (6.5 feet) bed.
 You get a comfortable blanket, a soft pillow, and a private space that makes it easy to distance yourself from other passengers.
 If you are flying alone, you can use the divider wall in the middle seats, or take it away if you’re part of a couple.
 Whether you want to sleep, work, or just relax, these seats are designed to meet all your needs.

 If you want to arrive at your dream destination (Machu Pichu for example) completely broken and exhausted from a long flight, then no.